[[folder: American Football ]]

 ** Keep in mind that Jason Terry [[BadassBoast had the Larry O'Brien trophy tattooed on him before the 2010-11 season!]]

 ** Speaking of the Heat, after [=LeBron=] James joined the team in the summer of 2010 after his (in)famous "Decision" to leave the Cleveland Cavaliers, he bragged that he planned to win ''eight'' [=NBA=] championships with the Heat at a welcoming party before even playing a single game.
-It remains to be seen whether he will deliver on this boast, although as of 2013, he is a quarter of the way there.
+He ultimately fell short by 6 titles, winning in 2011-12 and 2012-13 but opting to return to the Cavaliers after the 2013-2014 season.

 [[folder: Boxing ]]